What Are the Benefits of Echinacea?

 Anytime you shop for a supplement, there are a few questions to consider: How is the supplement produced?
 Is it processed without harmful solvents or other additives?
 Is the company reputable?
 Do they offer proof of the tests they perform (including verification that what’s on the label is really what you’re buying and that they’ve tested for microbes, heavy metals, etc.)?
 Are they making claims that sound too good to be true?
 Keep in mind that supplement companies have to abide by industry standards for their claims, which are regulated by the U.S. Food and Drug Administration.

-To get you started, here are a few popular echinacea supplements to consider:
+To get you started, here are a few popular echinacea teas to consider:

 Note: Echinacea dosage varies between brands and supplements, so always abide by the label’s suggested use instructions.